Tuesday, November 11, 2025

 Who?

-“President Bush,” she said, and my response was he’s very personable one-on-one because that's what everybody told me in River City.
+“President Bush,” she said, and my response was he’s very personable one-on-one because that's what everybody had told me.
 She looked at me and she answered, completely serious, this is absolutely true, “They said the same thing about Adolf Hitler.”
 After that—since then—when people ask me about George W. Bush, based upon my knowledge of this bucolic River City, my answer is to skip straight to the chase and say he’s a fucking Nazi.
 No lie.

-My last memorable encounter in the Old Austin was among the beautiful people and high prices of Whole Food but not on the bulk aisle.
+My last memorable encounter in the old Austin was also among the beautiful people and high prices of Whole Food but not on the bulk aisle.

 In express checkout one afternoon there was a striking older white lady, one or two customers ahead of me in line, and somehow she looked familiar.
 Don’t know what she was buying although it was too expensive whatever it was.